housseindjirdeh/hdjirdeh.github.io/_posts/2016-08-05-angular2-hacker-news.markdown

 </div>
 {% endhighlight %}

 Since all our item components are not loading individually async anymore, we set up the loading section (where we can have a loading indicator) here.
-Moreover, we can now just pass in the item object of each list item to the child item component.
-This means we should be able to clean things up there nicely.
+Moreover, we just pass in the item object of each post to the child item component.

+This means we should be able to clean things up in `ItemComponent`.
 In `item.component.ts`, we don't need to inject `HackerNewsService` anymore and our component is now simply a conduit to take in the item object from it's parent.

 {% highlight javascript %}
 // item.component.ts